skellis46/slipbox/improvisation and the threshold of the self.md

 - [[the act of perceiving itself coming to awareness]]
 - thick description of that experience ... backgrounding of self / direct experiences of bias towards the corporeal (and tension of that bias with the the extent to which we are fundamentally corporeal) - see [[confusing self-consciousness with consciousness]], [[subject-body and object-body]] -- note the 4 layer map at bottom of this: https://chatgpt.com/share/6968cf1e-c378-8003-9fb7-3a1c85adbe76

-Consciousness is organisms attempt to reduce uncertainty. "felt uncertainty" -- Mark Solms (https://pmc.ncbi.nlm.nih.gov/articles/PMC6363942; https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/statistical-mechanics-of-felt-uncertainty-under-active-inference/7A5ED41FB11010803C42FDDD07762FC9) That's what is special about meditation -- and AM -- there is no attempting to do anything. — from Pollan book (and podcast with Ezra Klein) -- and then Gallagher's paper about how predictive processing might not hold for improvisation: <https://journals.sagepub.com/doi/full/10.1177/27538699221132691>
+Consciousness is organisms attempt to reduce uncertainty. 'felt uncertainty' -- Mark Solms (https://pmc.ncbi.nlm.nih.gov/articles/PMC6363942; https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/statistical-mechanics-of-felt-uncertainty-under-active-inference/7A5ED41FB11010803C42FDDD07762FC9) That's what is special about meditation -- and AM -- there is no attempting to do anything. — from Pollan book (and podcast with Ezra Klein) -- and then Gallagher's paper about how predictive processing might not hold for improvisation: <https://journals.sagepub.com/doi/full/10.1177/27538699221132691>

 ## implications